katatunix/katatunix.github.io/content/posts/2017/11-30-some-thoughts-on-monads.md

     f >=> (id >> unit)

-In our subconscious, every function when composing with `id` will produces the same function.
+In our subconscious, every function when composing with `id` will produce the same function.
 We want this rule to apply to `magicCompose` too.
 Therefore, we want to see:

     f >=> (id >> unit) = f